Be Kind to Your Kidneys: 15 Foods to Avoid with Renal Disease

 - Limiting phosphorus to 800 to 1,000 mg per day

 Some foods have higher levels of these nutrients than others that could put your health at risk.
-If you have renal disease, avoid these 15 foods…
+If you have kidney disease, here are 15 foods to avoid on a renal diet…

 - Dark-colored soda